bharanijayasuri/ParkingCalculator/README.md

 I have used the Options pattern to capture settings and calculation settings and used basic Factory pattern for loose coupling and dynamic object creation.

 I have tried to follow the SOLID principles and best practices to the best of my knowledge.

+I have used simple MSUnit tests for the exceptions bit